TivoliVredenburg: Construction

 The venue was a part of CU2030, an urban redevelopment project for the city of Utrecht.
 Designer Herman Hertzberger wanted to combine the atmosphere of the Tivoli Oudegracht and Muziekcentrum Vredenburg.
 Design work began in 2005 with fellow architects Jo Coenen and Thijs Asselbergs.
-All plans were approved by the city in 2010 and the Muziekcentrum Vredenburg was demolished in 2011 to make way for the new music venue.
+All plans were approved by the city in 2010 and the Muziekcentrum Vredenburg was demolished in 2011 to make way for the new music venue, which was originally given the name Muziekpaleis Utrecht.
+In October 2012, it was announced that the venue would be named TivoliVredenburg, because both Tivoli and Vredenburg were nationally well known names in the pop and classical music worlds, respectively.
+The decision was unanimously approved by the Muziekpaleis Foundation.